jaymanmt/e-waste-disposal/README.md

 https://data.gov.sg/dataset/solid-waste-management-total-waste-incinerated-annual

 To dos for maps:
-customise markers, add usable mapbox features, find better background colors for popups both for json data and the search terms.
+customise markers, display popup onclick instead of just the marker, add usable mapbox features, find better background colors for popups both for json data and the search terms.
 Add second layer for instructions?